 2. Draw the boundaries.
 Looking over your list, can you identify any specific boundaries that would help you in your relationship?
 The more precise and tailored your request, the better.

 If your partner’s demand that dinner is on the table every night angers you, don’t say, “It upsets me you never cook dinner; I’d be happier if you cooked more.”
 Instead, say, “It would mean a lot to me if you would be in charge of dinner on Monday nights since that’s the day I always have the most stress at work.”
-You don’t even have to ask that he or she cook the meal if that’s not what’s most important.
+You don’t even have to ask that they cook the meal if that’s not what’s most important.
 Explain that takeout or delivery is okay with you as long as you don’t have to think about it or plan it.

 3. Take one day at a time.
 To not make this about one partner needing to fix things and be better for the other, each of you should exchange one boundary or request.
 Do only one for now and see how it goes.
 But keep your lists and, in a few weeks, come back together for an update to see how this exercise went and to exchange one more request.

 When in passive-aggressive conflict, remember to focus on the present or future rather than rehashing the past.
 While you may still be upset about the past, it’s not going to help you or your partner to keep bringing up old wounds when discussing current problems.
-Remember to respect your partner’s thoughts and feelings, and expect he or she to respect yours, too.
+Remember to respect your partner’s thoughts and feelings, and expect them to respect yours, too.
 Don’t forget to take responsibility for your behavior.

 Finally, even if it’s your partner’s passive aggressiveness that has you reading articles online and doing seven-step exercises, remember you’re not perfect, either.
 Your focus should be on solving the problem at hand, not on being right, or better, or proving that you’re emotionally healthier.
 Everyone has room to improve and has a role in bettering a relationship.